 - School-based programs (for children and adolescents)

-Our staff begins planning for your discharge the moment you arrive with us to ensure you have appropriate care when your time with us comes to an end.
+Our staff center’s begins planning for your discharge the moment you arrive at our Fayetteville area center to ensure you have appropriate care when your time with us comes to an end.
 Close to discharge, you’ll work closely with your treatment team and loved ones to make sure you have a plan of care that meets your continuing needs.
-Some of our clients opt to join a residential program, which allows for a longer treatment period to work through your challenges.
+Some of our center’s clients opt to join a residential program, which allows for a longer treatment period to work through your challenges.
 Others may opt for an outpatient program such as an intensive outpatient program (IOP) or a partial hospitalization program (PHP), which will allow you to work on your recovery throughout the day while returning to your home in the evenings.
-Other people may feel they’ve made enough progress with us to discharge to our traditional outpatient program with referrals to community resources.
+Other people may feel they’ve made enough progress at our mental health center to discharge to our traditional outpatient program with referrals to community resources.